 Carcinoid syndrome occurs when a rare cancerous tumor called a carcinoid tumor secretes certain chemicals into your bloodstream, causing a variety of signs and symptoms.
 Carcinoid tumors occur most commonly in the gastrointestinal tract or lungs.

 The signs and symptoms of carcinoid syndrome depend on which chemicals your carcinoid tumor secretes into your bloodstream.
-They may be triggered by alcohol, stress and heavy exercise.
 The most common signs and symptoms of carcinoid syndrome include:

 When to see a doctor

 Carcinoid syndrome is caused by a carcinoid tumor that secretes serotonin or other chemicals into your bloodstream.
 Carcinoid tumors occur most commonly in your gastrointestinal tract, including your stomach, small intestine, appendix, colon and rectum, or in your lungs.